jekhokie/raspberry-noaa-v2/README.md

 If you have elected to run a TLS-enabled web server, see [THIS LINK](docs/tls_webserver.md) for some additional information on how to handle self-signed certificates when attempting to visit your webpanel and enabling auth for the admin pages.

+## In-Situ Upgrade

+Want to switch your existing RN2 installation to a different Github branch without loosing your settings and images?

+    **Introduction of RN2 Upgrade tool**

+       `${HOME}/.rn2_utils/rn2_upgrade.sh https://github.com/jekhokie/raspberry-noaa-v2.git -b aarch64-support`

+        Just point to the branch you want to switch to by modifying the above line as needed.

 ## Post Install

 There are and will be future "optional" features for this framework.
 Below is a list of optional capabilities that you may wish